MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/quick-start-windows-10.md

 ```console
 docker pull mcr.microsoft.com/windows/nanoserver:1809
 ```

+> [!NOTE]
+> If you see the following error message, make sure that you're not expecting to pull a Linux container.

 Once the image is pulled, running `docker images` will return a list of installed images, in this case the Nano Server image.